The new FriendlyElec R2S is more fully described as NanoPi R2S: a Raspberry Pi alternative that incorporates two Gigabit Ethernet ports.

 Regular readers will know I’ve set up LOTS of FriendlyArm boards with various operating systems but in this case all I needed was the stock OpenWrt software from the FA site.
 You might be interested in their FriendlyCore (Ubuntu) software if you want something more ambitious.

-My only gripe (and it’s a BIG one) is lack of WiFi – the company claim you can plug in an inexpensive WiFi dongle to do that job but I’ve yet to see a WORKING example of how to set that up, I’ve asked FriendlyArm and to be honest – got no-where which is unusual as they are normally quite helpful.
+But ultimstely I hit the lack of WiFi – the company claim you can plug in an inexpensive WiFi dongle to do that job but I’ve yet to see a WORKING example of how to set that up, I’ve asked FriendlyArm and to be honest – got no-where which is unusual as they are normally quite helpful.

 Having tried several of my commonly available WiFi dongles – I sent off for the specific USB WiFi dongle they recommend.
 I plugged in the dongle, turned on the power, still no WIFI.
 I even tried the only WiFi-related setting in the OpenWrt menu do with WiFi schedule – indeed things went backwards at that point with “Starting configuration apply” at which point the board remained busy for over 5 minutes until I eventually gave up.

-Antonio just spent HOURS, firstly with the company’s recommended WiFi dongle, not supported in BIONIC- then with my popular WiFi dongle which works but cannot be used as an access point.. ultimately the R2S looks able to function only as an Ethernet-only unit.
+Antonio then spent HOURS, firstly with the company’s recommended WiFi dongle, not supported in BIONIC- then with my popular WiFi dongle which works but cannot be used as an access point.. ultimately the R2S looks able to function only as an Ethernet-only unit.

 It seems that FA have suggested using a dongle not recognized by THEIR OWN Linux as a WiFi dongle, while the other dongle I had already, mentioned above, is recognized and usable, but ONLY in client mode, to join a WiFi network, not in AP mode to serve up an SSID so other devices could connect to it.